adolby/Kryvo/README.md

 ## Building from source
 To build Kryvo, you'll need Qt 5.2 (or later), and a C++14 capable compiler.

+Development is performed in Qt Creator with qmake as the Makefile generator.

+### Plugins
 Kryvo uses encryption provider plugins to interface with encryption libraries.

+Currently there is only the Botan plugin which is built staticly with the application to ensure it is always available.
+Future plugins can be built as static or dynamic libraries that are loaded at runtime.
+A build script will be required to copy dynamic plugins into the app build directory.
+The build_macOS.sh, build_linux.sh, and build_windows.cmd scripts will copy plugins and produce a working app build as output.

+### Botan
-The Botan encryption provider plugin includes and builds the source files of Botan 2.7 (amalgamation) and zlib 1.2.11.
+The Botan encryption provider plugin includes and builds the source files of Botan 2.9 (amalgamation).

 Amalgamation configurations of Botan are included in the source tree to simplify the build setup.

+### Android
 Android requires a small patch that implements std::string to_string(), which is missing from the NDK STL version 10e.
 The patch, android_to_string.hpp, is included by botan_all.h.
 Both files are located at src/plugins/cryptography/botan/android/.

+### Updating Botan
 If you would like to update Botan, you'll need to produce a new amalgamation build.
 The configuration commands used to generate Botan amalgamation files follows for each platform:

 ### Android ARM armv7